AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

 Select multiple custom roles for a user as needed.
 Each user can have up to 50 custom role assignments.
 The number of available roles decreases with each assignment.

 After assigning the same users to another custom role, you can view the remaining number of custom roles available for those users.

+>[!NOTE]
+>
+>You can assign up to 50 roles to each user and add up to 500 users to each role.

 ### Assign multiple custom roles using CSV